Investor Charter Stock Broker

 5. Register your mobile number and email ID in your trading, demat and bank accounts to get regular alerts on your transactions.

-6. If executed, receive a copy of Power of Attorney.
-However, Power of Attorney is not a mandatory requirement as per SEBI / Stock Exchanges.
-Before granting Power of Attorney, carefully examine the scope and implications of powers being granted.
+6. If executed, receive a copy of Demat Debit and Pledge Instruction (DDPI).
+However, DDPI is not a mandatory requirement as per SEBI / Stock Exchanges.
+Before granting DDPI, carefully examine the scope and implications of powers being granted.

-7. Receive contract notes for trades executed, showing transaction price, brokerage, GST and STT etc. as applicable, separately, within 24 hours of execution of trades.
+7. Receive contract notes for trades executed, showing transaction price, brokerage, GST and STT/CTT etc. as applicable, separately, within 24 hours of execution of trades.

-8. Receive funds and securities / commodities on time within 24 hours from pay-out.
+8. Receive funds and securities / commodities on time, as prescribed by SEBI or exchange from time to time.

 9. Verify details of trades, contract notes and statement of account and approach relevant authority for any discrepancies.
 Verify trade details on the Exchange websites from the trade verification facility provided by the Exchanges.

 10. Receive statement of accounts periodically.
-If opted for running account settlement, account has to be settled by the stock broker as per the option given by the client (30 or 90 days).
+If opted for running account settlement, account has to be settled by the stock broker as per the option given by the client (Monthly or Quarterly).

 11. In case of any grievances, approach stock broker or Stock Exchange or SEBI for getting the same resolved within prescribed timelines.